 Immunodepletion is a method for removing a target molecule from a mixture.
 One common application is to split a complicated mixture (such as serum, cell lysate, homogenized tissue or conditioned media) into two batches, then subtract a targeted molecule from one batch by immunodepletion.
 The control and depleted batches can be then tested side-by-side in a biological assay and the effect of the depleted compound is discerned by comparison.
-Depletion typically begins by adding an antibody targeting the molecule of interest and then following with either protein A or anti-IgG Sepharose™/agarose.
+Depletion typically begins by adding an antibody targeting the molecule of interest and then following with a solid phase material to bind the antibody.
+Examples include beads (agarose or magnetic) conjugated to protein A, protein G, avidin or anti-IgG.
 After mixing, the samples are centrifuged and the supernatant is saved as the depleted (or control) product.

 Negative controls available in our catalog: